fojanb/20-Days-of-JavaScript/README.md

-# 100 Days of JavaScript Challange
+# 100 Days of JavaScript Challenge

 ## 6 Reasons to complete these 100+ JavaScript projects.